-As Catherine goes on to say, “it is no longer just about compensation, as employees also view time spent with family and friends — and pursuing other aspects of their life — as highly significant.”
+“With low unemployment and more jobs available than job seekers, it is an important time for companies to re-evaluate their incentive and benefit offerings to recruit and retain employees,” said Catherine Wragg, senior vice president of Human Resources at TriNet.
+“It is no longer just about compensation, as employees also view time spent with family and friends — and pursuing other aspects of their life — as highly significant.”

-Non-traditional employee benefits can help a service industry employer distinguish themselves as a company who cares about its employees, creating a positive impact on both its company’s culture and bottom line.
+Non-traditional employee benefits, like the flexible scheduling Catherine mentioned, can help a service industry employer distinguish themselves as a company who cares about its employees, creating a positive impact on both its company’s culture and bottom line.
 What’s more, offering these benefits doesn’t have to be expensive.

 Here are five employee benefits that will keep your employees happy at work for little to no cost.